 - 4. Lecture, tutor, and supervise undergraduate and postgraduate students in American History.
-Support the convenor of the MSt strand in US History, including teaching on the MSt core course "Sources and Historiography" and the offering of an MSt Option Paper - 5.
+Act as convenor of the MSt strand in US History, including teaching on the MSt core course "Sources and Historiography" and the offering of an MSt Option Paper - 5.
 Produce lectures, course materials and reading lists - 6.
-Co-convene with other postholders the American History Research Seminar - 7.
+Co-convene with other postholders the American History Graduate Seminar - 7.
 Supervise undergraduate and graduate theses as necessary - 8.
 Mark undergraduate essays and collections exams and take part in University examining for undergraduates and graduates as and when requested to do so - 9.
-Participate in the graduate student admissions processes - 10.
 Gather and analyse feedback from students, colleagues, and examiners, and modify course design, content, or delivery as appropriate